-Just in time for the Great Return of tenants to the office this summer, the results of the Q2 2021 BOMA International COVID-19 Commercial Real Estate Impact Study are now available, revealing the transformational effect of the pandemic on the commercial office sector and workplace.
-Drawing from the responses of more than 3,000 U.S. commercial office space decision-makers, the Q2 2021 study reveals that optimism around the return to the office is growing, mediated by tenants’ increasing clarity around the new normal of office and remote work practices.
-Broader understanding around how tenants expect the workforce will engage with the office moving forward—and which actions they prefer property owners and operators take to accommodate these changes—are among the central touchpoints illuminated by the survey responses.
+The results of the 2021 BOMA International COVID-19 Commercial Real Estate Impact Study reveal the transformational effects of the pandemic on the commercial office sector and tenant workplaces.
+Drawing from the responses of more than 3,000 U.S. commercial office space decision-makers, the 2021 study, which was fielded from March to May of 2021, reveals a growing optimism around the return to the office, mediated by tenants’ increasing clarity around the new normal of office and remote work practices.
 This is the second in a series of studies commissioned by BOMA International, underwritten by Yardi and developed by Brightline Strategies.
-To learn more about the study, read our press release.
+To learn more about this study, click the cover image to download the executive summary and read our press release.